boamaod/skype2irc/README.md

 You can run `skype2irc.py` just from command line or use `ircbot.sh` to loop it.
 You can also run it from plain terminal providing the X desktop Skype will be started like `DISPLAY="host:0.0" ./skype2irc.py`.

-It could also make sense to run it using `ssh -X user@host` session or with something similar.
+It could also make sense to run it using `ssh -X user@host` session, virtual framebuffer or with something similar.